predragmandic/turnserver-mysql/README.md

 turnserver-mysql
 ================

-turnserver with mysql user database (instead of user list in file)
+turnserver with support of mysql user database